SoSly/minecraft/README.md

 | **Mob Griefing** | Disabled | **Assigned Memory** | 6 GB

 #### Texture Packs
-We are using the Conquest Reforged texture pack, which accompanies the mod of the same name.
-It is a very beautiful medieval texture pack, although it does not have textures for every mod we play with, which sometimes causes some minor appearance issues..
-Unfortunately, the mod cannot be used without the texture pack, and so playing on this server requires the use of that texture pack.
+We are using the John Smith texture pack.
+It is a very beautiful medieval texture pack, although it does not have textures for every mod we play with, which sometimes causes some minor appearance issues.
+In any case where this happens, the game will default back to the standard appearance for those items; however, we have tried to provide supplementary textures wherever we can.

 ## Installation Instructions
 1. Install [MultiMC](https://multimc.org/).